 - You can also start by choosing the most glaring social-emotional concern within your school or organization.

 - You can also provide the students with a survey.
 I hand out, (here’s a freebie for you), Which Life-Skills Would You Like to Discuss? and allow them to have input into what they are learning.
 (When do they get to do that)?
-It’s a great tool to provide you with understanding of which topics they find the most important to address.
+It’s a great tool to provide you with an understanding of which topics they find the most important to address.

 Identify the goals and objectives you want your class to gain at the end of the lesson.
 If there are too many objectives for that topic, it’s okay to create additional lesson plans.

-- At minimum, I find that it’s at least three lessons per topic, but I usually do more – that’s up to you.
+- At a minimum, I find that it’s at least three lessons per topic, but I usually do more – that’s up to you.

 - Introduction of the topic